Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Introduction

 \section{Introduction}

-Physics informed neural networks have recently emerged as an alternative to traditional numerical solvers for simulations in fluids mechanics \cite{raissi2020hidden, sun2020surrogate}, bio-engineering \cite{sahli2020physics, kissas2020machine}, meta-material design \cite{fang2019deep, liu2019multi}, and other areas in science and engineering \cite{tartakovsky2020physics, shin2020convergence}.
-However, PINNs using fully connected, or some variants architectures such as Fourier feature networks \cite{tancik2020fourier}, fail to accomplish stable training and produce accurate predictions at whiles, especially when the underlying PDE solutions contain high-frequencies or multi-scale features \cite{fuks2020limitations,raissi2018deep}.
-To mitigate this pathology, Krishnapriyan {\em et. al.} \cite{krishnapriyan2021characterizing} proposed a sequence-to-sequence learning method for time-dependent problems, which divide the time domain into sub-intervals and solve the problem progressively on each them.
-This method avoids the pollution of the underlying solution due to the temporal error accumulation.
-Wang {\em et. al.} \cite{wang2022and} elaborated the reason that the PINNs fail to train from a neural tangent kernel perspective, and proposed an adaptive training strategy to improve the PINNs' performance.
-An empirical learning-rate annealing scheme has been proposed in Wang {\em et. al.} \cite{wang2021understanding}, which utilizes the back-propagated gradient statistics during training to adaptively assign importance weights to different terms in a PINNs loss function, with the goal of balancing the magnitudes of the gradients in backward propagation.
+Physics informed neural networks have recently emerged as an alternative to traditional numerical solvers for simulations in fluids mechanics \cite{raissi2020hidden, sun2020surrogate}, and bio-engineering \cite{sahli2020physics, kissas2020machine}.
+However, PINNs using fully connected, or some variants architectures such as Fourier feature networks \cite{tancik2020fourier}, fail to accomplish stable training convergence and yield accurate predictions at whiles, especially when the underlying PDE solutions exhibit high-frequencies or multi-scale features \cite{fuks2020limitations,raissi2018deep}.
+To mitigate this pathology, \cite{krishnapriyan2021characterizing} proposed a sequence-to-sequence learning method for time-dependent problems, which divide the time domain into sub-intervals and solve the problem progressively on each them.
+This method avoids the pollution of the underlying solution due to the temporal error accumulation. \cite{wang2022and} elaborated the reason that the PINNs fail to train from a neural tangent kernel perspective, and proposed an adaptive training strategy to improve the PINNs' performance.
 Although all of these works were demonstrated to produce significant and consistent improvements in the stability and accuracy of PINNs, the fundamental reasons behind the practical difficulties of training fully-connected PINNs still remain unclear \cite{fuks2020limitations}.